buttercupsmom/Mern-Book-Search/README.md

 WHEN user searches for a book
 THEN the search results displayed will include the books title, author, description, image, and a link to that book on the Google Books site.

+### Note

+We completed this assignment together in class.

 ## Installation

 `React` must first be installed